igalic/blag/contents/articles/opensource-burnout/index.md

 recognize their issue, *and* have the courage to point it out.
 Maybe they even point it out in a helpful way.

+This whole process is made all the harder in that depression is *insulating* me from the things that people are telling me, be that by overriding everything they say with:

+> They must be lying

+Or, by directly *isolating* me from my friends.

-My push came through an eye-opening experience with a former partner.
+My push past those lines of defense came through an eye-opening experience with a former partner.

 ## Gauging your Limits